No-one wants a puncture – it can totally ruin your day.

 If you’re off touring abroad and you don’t have a puncture repair kit, not only will it ruin your day but it can turn into a logistical nightmare too.

-Fortunately for most of us who go touring, we’re not heading to remote locations like the chap pictured above.
-If you are, then a puncture repair kit should be at the top of your packing list.
+Fortunately for most of us who go touring, we’re not heading to remote locations.
+If you are, then a puncture repair kit should be at the top of your packing list, closely followed by a tyre pressure gauge.

-Whether you’re in the wilderness or on the M3, a puncture can be safely repaired in under half-an-hour if you know what you’re doing, so it makes sense to carry a kit rather than chance your arm.
+Whether you’re in the wilderness or on the M42, a puncture can be safely repaired in under 20 minutes if you know what you’re doing.
+So it makes sense to carry a kit rather than chance your arm.

 This Gear Gremlin kit comes with everything you need to fix a puncture on either the front or rear tyre of your motorcycle.
 You remove the offending object, clean out the hole, then insert the bung with a bit of glue, pull it back through and then clip off the ends.
 The gas cartridges enable you to pump up the tyre and you’re good to go.
 A great item for your underseat storage.